scalecube/scalecube-services/README.md

 ICluster bob = Cluster.joinAwait(alice.address());
 bob.listen().subscribe(msg -> System.out.println("Bob received: " + msg.data()));

-// Join cluster node Carol to cluster with Alice (and Bob) ICluster carol = Cluster.joinAwait(alice.address());
+// Join cluster node Carol to cluster with Alice (and Bob which is resolved via Alice) ICluster carol = Cluster.joinAwait(alice.address());

 // Send from Carol greeting message to all other cluster members (which is Alice and Bob)